spatialnetworkslab/vue-gg/docs/guides/legends.md

 | fill          | false    | [Object, Array]        | { type: 'blues '}        | color scale to which the gradient section/discrete colors is/are mapped | See [Scales > Color](./scales/color.md) |
 | fill-opacity          | false    | [Number, Object, Array]        | 1        | fill opacity of color in `fill` | Number between 0 and 1 or `scale` |

 The progression of the colors in the gradient/discrete colors section for `vgg-gradient-legend`/ `vgg-discrete-legend` is dictated by the spread of the legend's labels (as provided to `scale`).
+For more information on potential inputs to `scale`, see [Concepts > Scaling](./concepts/scaling.md).

 ## Symbol legends

 These properties can be mapped to show scaling with respect to a specific variable in the symbol legend.
 The `shape` prop is set to the default for the Symbol mark, `circle`.

+For more information on potential inputs to `scale` and other aesthetic properties to the legends, see [Concepts > Scaling](./concepts/scaling.md).

 | Prop           | Required | Regular types    | Default     | Description | Unit(s) |
 | -------------- | -------- | ---------------- | ----------- | ----------- | ------- |